Eugene Raymond Hall: Biology

 Hall was the author or co-author of more than 340 articles in numerous journals, including Journal of Mammalogy, The Auk, The Condor, The Wilson Bulletin, Proceedings of the Biological Society of Washington, Canadian Field-Naturalist, Outdoor Life, Annals and Magazine of Natural History, Mammalia, The American Naturalist, Zeitschrift für Säugetierkunde, Journal of Dental Research, Pacific Rural Press, and The Great Basin Naturalist.
 He was the author of six books.

 E. Raymond Hall and Keith R. Kelson's two-volume work The Mammals of North America (1959) is regarded as a classic of North American mammalian systematics and biogeography.
 It was revised and reissued by Hall in 1981 under sole authorship.

 Hall's 1951 book The American Weasels taxonomically restricted North American weasel species from about 30 allegedly different species to three valid species.
 In addition to numerous rodent subspecies, he described the vesper bat species Myotis elegans, the extinct skunk genus Martinogale, (with Gilmore) the Alaska marmot (Marmota broweri), (with Gilmore) the Saint Lawrence Island shrew (Sorex jacksoni), and (with Jones) the Cuban yellow bat (Lasiurus insularis).
 Hall's monograph Geographic Variation among Brown and Grizzly Bears (Ursus arctos) in North America (1984) fundamentally changed the taxonomy of North American brown bears, limiting the number of taxa to eight subspecies.

-Hall was a member of the American Society of Mammalogists, where he served as President from 1944 to 1946.
+Hall was a member of the American Society of Mammalogists, where he served as president from 1944 to 1946.
 In 1964 he was elected an honorary member.

 On 9 August 1924, Hall married Mary Frances Harkey (1900–1988).
 The couple had three sons, William Joel (1926-2020), Hubert Handel (1928–2010), and Benjamin Downs (1932–2019).

-Eugenics
+Racism

-Hall published an article titled "Zoological Subspecies of Man" in a publication of the International Association for the Advancement of Ethnology and Eugenics.
-In this article Hall writes "What, then, are the chances of survival of the Caucasians in North America if they permit the infiltration of the Oriental subspecies of man from the larger land mass of Asia?
+Hall writes "What, then, are the chances of survival of the Caucasians in North America if they permit the infiltration of the Oriental subspecies of man from the larger land mass of Asia?
 The Caucasians' chances would appear poor indeed."
-A version of this article "Zoological Subspecies of Man at the Peace Table" was also published in the Journal of Mammalogy in 1946 with the footnote "A resolution was moved, seconded, and passed by the audience at the reading of scientific papers at the joint session of the annual convention of the American Society of Mammalogists and the American Society of Ichthyologists and Herpetologists in Pittsburgh, Pennsylvania, on April 18, 1946, 'that this paper be published and that copies of it be sent to the United Nations' Representatives'."